ariel8462/FreeOnEpicBot/README.md

 # FreeOnEpicBot
-A bot that will notify you when there are new games on steam
+A telegram bot that will notify when games become free on all platforms

 ## Commands:
 - '/freegame' - show the current free game